0xF0CACC1A/jolie/BOOLEAN_OPERATORS_WHERE_IMPLEMENTATION.md

 ```

 **Test logic**:
-- Select all direct children of `tree`
+- Paths all direct children of `tree`
 - Filter for nodes that have:
   - A descendant `status` field equal to "active" (`$..status`)
   - AND a direct child `priority` field greater than 5 (`$.priority`)